Suu Kyi, in U.S. visit, says Myanmar reforms 'first hurdle'

 GUARD AGAINST BACKSLIDING

-Suu Kyi, who won the 1991 Nobel Peace Prize for championing democracy in opposition to a military junta that held her under house arrest for years, began her tour with talks with Clinton and a speech hosted by the USIP and the Asia Society.
+Suu Kyi, who won the 1991 Nobel Peace Prize for championing democracy in opposition to a military junta that held her under house arrest for years, began her tour with talks with Clinton and a standing-room-only speech at the Washington think tank.

 "We have crossed the first hurdle but there are many more hurdles to cross," she said in the speech, her first public appearance in the United States.